Strong spatial mixing for colorings on trees and its algorithmic applications: From contraction to correlation decay properties

 Thus, we obtain the same upper bound for $\eigval_{\max}(\infl_{\mu^\tau})$ as wanted. \end{proof} \begin{proof}[Proof of \cref{thm:si-from-contraction}: \cref{item:contraction-to-influence-decay}] The main work that has to be done is converting between the correct matrix norms.
 Observe that for every $\mfb,\mfc \in [q]$ and every $v \in S(r, \ell)$, we have that

 It follows that

 as claimed. \end{proof} All that remains is to prove \cref{prop:level-norm-decay}.
-The proof of this rests on the following two lemmas.
-The first relates influence matrices to Jacobians of the (modified) tree recursion.
-The second says that influences factorize in a natural way along edges of a tree. \begin{lemma}[Influence Matrices and Jacobians] Let $\mu$ be the Gibbs distribution of a $q$-spin system on a tree $T=(V,E)$ rooted at $r \in V$.
+The proof of this rests on the following lemma, which relates influence matrices to Jacobians of the (modified) tree recursion. \begin{lemma}[Influence Matrices and Jacobians] Let $\mu$ be the Gibbs distribution of a $q$-spin system on a tree $T=(V,E)$ rooted at $r \in V$.
 Let $u_{1},\dots,u_{d}$ denote the children of $r$, with marginal distributions $\bm{p}_{1},\dots,\bm{p}_{d}$ with respect to their corresponding subtrees, respectively.
-Then for every $i \in [d]$, we have the identity
+Then for every $i \in [d]$ and every vertex $v$ in the subtree of $T$ rooted at $u_{i}$, we have the identity

 In particular, if $\phi : \R \to \R$ is any other monotone potential function with derivative $\Phi = \phi'$, then writing $\bm{m} = \phi(\bm{p})$ entrywise, we have